 In my tutorials the student is in charge; you dictate what we cover and the depth you want to go into your topic.
-During tutorials we can:
+During our tutorials we could:

-• Go through particular sections of your course which you're struggling with
+• Go through certain sections of your course that you're struggling with.

-• Go through particular questions which you can’t get your head around
+• Look at particular questions which you can’t get your head around.

-Before the session I ask that you send me a 'TutorWebMail' indicating what you wish to cover plus your exam board.
-Doing so allows me to create a lesson plan so that I can come prepared with content specifically designed for you; click here to view an exemplar lesson plan that I've made.
-Additionally, after the session I'll send you the lesson plan I've created plus a (non-compulsory!) worksheet based on our tutorial, just to test yourself on whether you've understood everything during the session.
-An example of an exercise sheet that I've made for one of my students can be found here.
+Before booking a session it would be nice if you could send me a message telling me what you would like to cover along with your exam board.
+Doing so allows me to create a lesson plan so that I can come prepared with content specifically designed for you!
+Click here to view a lesson plan that I've made.
+I will also send some (non-compulsory!) questions based on our tutorial, just so you can test yourself on whether you've understood the content covered during the session.
+Click here to view an exercise sheet that I made for one of my students.

-Go ahead and send me a 'TutorWebMail' if you have any unanswered questions.
-Additionally, feel free to book a 15 minute 'Meet the Tutor Session' on the top right of the page if you wish to get to know me better.
+Go ahead and send me a message if you have any unanswered questions.
+Additionally, feel free to book a 15 minute "Meet the Tutor Session" if you want to get to know me better!

 I look forward to hearing from you! ☺